leolux/vertx_replyfailinbridge/README.md

 # vertx_replyfailinbridge
 1. Start MainVertx
 2. Open http://localhost:8484/ in the browser
-3. An should pops up when the client did not receive the msg.fail reply form the server
+3. An alert should pop up when the client did not receive a reply form the server